angular/angular/aio/content/guide/module-types.md

 <div class="alert is-helpful">

-For more information about lifecycles, see [Hooking into the component lifecycle](guide/lifecycle-hooks "Hooking into the component lifecycle").
+For more information about lifecycles, see [Understand the lifecycle of a component][AioGuideComponentLifecycle].

 </div>